Schulze18/Explicit-MPC/README.md

 Algorithms for implementation the Explicit MPC presented in **The explicit linear quadratic regulator for constrained systems** and **An algorithm for multi-parametric quadratic programming and explicit mpc solutions**.

 */Non_Zero_Set_Point_Regulation*\
-Implementation of a regulator in a setpoint for the quadcopter Iris 3DR.
+Projet of a setpoint regulator for the quadcopter Iris 3DR.
 I recommend to use this files as the base of your application, the degeneration problem is full solved in this codes.

 */Binary_search_tree*\
 Algorithms to representate the PWA from Explicit MPC using Binary Search Tree as presented in **Computation and Approximation of Piecewise Affine Control Laws